M-amir097/ipc/English.README.md

 # How to use

-* This library contains functions for Server and Client, Each has different usage.
+* This library contains functions for Server and Client; Each has different usage.

 ## Common of Server/Client